 Please note that the common interpretation of what constitutes an introvert is wrong.
 What people usually mean by using the term is shyness or even social anxieties.
 Both are common under introverts (it certainly applies to me), but can happen to extroverts just as well.

 In the most simple words, an introvert is someone who recharges energy in solitude, an extrovert on the other hand recharges by spending time with other people.

-So even if you thoroughly enjoy a night out with friends, but feel emotionally drained for no apparent reason afterwards, you have some amount of introversion inside of you!↩︎
+So even if you thoroughly enjoy a night out with friends, but feel emotionally drained for no apparent reason afterward, you have some amount of introversion inside of you! ↩︎

-- I usually have to retire to my hotel room at least once per day when attending conferences.
-When I attend longer ones like PyCon US, I’m a mess afterwards and need at least a week to stabilize. ↩︎
+I usually have to retire to my hotel room at least once per day when attending conferences.
+When I attend longer ones like PyCon US, I’m a mess afterward and need at least a week to stabilize. ↩︎